tthtlc/quest4science/_posts/2025-10-19-geography-theres-a-country-inside-another.md

 <!-- Image Description: A detailed political map showing the enclave country of Lesotho completely surrounded by South Africa, highlighting the borders and nearby South African provinces. -->

-# There’s a Country Inside Another Country (and You’ve Never Heard of It)

 ## Discovering the Hidden World of Enclave Countries

 *By Peter Teoh, Science Writer*